 Cambodia is a country in transition; a country with a past both glorious and tragic, and a fragile present.
 The Khmer Rouge regime of the 1970’s destroyed much, including the Cambodian educational system.
 That system as it exists today is very limited both in time and scope, and it focuses nearly entirely on memorization and repetition.
 In response, Writing Through aims to help improve the education and self-esteem of today’s Cambodian students.
 In addition, it works to augment the limited professional development available to Cambodia’s teachers by giving them new skills and showing them new methods.

-Our Partners in Cambodia include:
+Our current and past Partners in Cambodia include:

 Anjali House, an educational shelter in Siem Reap supporting street children through education, health care and the arts.

 Enfants du Mekong/Children of the Mekong, building a better future for children in Southeast Asia since 1958.

 Liger Leadership Academy (LLA) educates promising youth of today to develop socially conscious, entrepreneurial leaders of tomorrow.
 They provide a residential scholarship program for economically disadvantaged students that combines a comprehensive, internationally competitive education with an innovative STEM and entrepreneurship curriculum.
 Liger believes, a meaningful investment in the right few will change the lives of many.

 The Ponheary Ly Foundation‘s promotes access to quality education for children and youth across Northern Cambodia.

 Empowering Youth in Cambodia runs 4 learning centers, operating as combined schools and community centers, in Phnom Penh’s poorest communities.
 EYC operates a number of programs for our students, giving them an opportunity to learn life skills and broaden their education.